jasper-zanjani/notes/README.md

 bot.write_to_chat "Hello world"
 ```
 ## DevOps
-> DevOps is a way to deliver software with shared pain and responsibility.\
+> DevOps is a way to deliver software with shared pain and responsibility.

 Traditionally, developers had incentives that were not aligned with those of operations who were to use the software.
 DevOps attempts to fuse development and operations, with the goal of aligning development with revenue generation.\
-> Now, being a DevOps Engineer is something lik "Systems Engineer 2.0".\
+> Now, being a DevOps Engineer is something like "Systems Engineer 2.0".

 There is an agreed-upon set of tools and concepts that most companies use with regard to DevOps.
-The end-goal is __endo-to-end process automation__, a digital pipeline that moves bits around in assembly line-like fashion.
+The end-goal is __endo-to-end process automation__, a digital pipeline that moves bits around in assembly line-like fashion.[[5](#sources)]
 ### Foundational layer
 Three technologies that individually take a lifetime to master.
 Learning these skills will be an eternal commitment.
   - Linux